thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/send-email-html.md

 {% include images-gallery.html imageCollection="rule_chain" %}

 ## Result
-Check destination email to see result of "to email" node work.
+Check destination email to see the result of the “to email” node work.
-We got next message:
+We got the next message:

 {% include images-gallery.html imageCollection="results" %}